Shkvoroff/LayoutPractice-BarbershopSite/README.md

 * PT Sans Font

 ## Demo
-* Open https://github.com/Shkvoroff/LayoutPractice-BarbershopSite.git) on your local machine
+* Copy this repository (https://github.com/Shkvoroff/LayoutPractice-BarbershopSite.git) on your local machine
-* Enjoy the design
+* Enjoy the project

 ## Features
 List of features ready and TODOs for future development